threefoldtech/0-core/README.md

 ## Releases

-See the release schedule in the [G8OS home repository](https://github.com/g8os/home).
+See the release schedule in the [Zero-OS home repository](https://github.com/zero-os/home).

 ## Development setup